Layout (Dock) Panels

 Caption and Image

-By default, the layout panels support all the docking features.
-You can disable specific features via the inherited properties: BaseLayoutItem.AllowActivate, BaseLayoutItem.AllowClose, BaseLayoutItem.AllowDock, BaseLayoutItem.AllowFloat, BaseLayoutItem.AllowHide and BaseLayoutItem.AllowRestore.
+Layout panels support all docking features (the default setting).
+You can use the following inherited properties to disable specific features: BaseLayoutItem.AllowActivate, BaseLayoutItem.AllowClose, BaseLayoutItem.AllowDock, BaseLayoutItem.AllowFloat, BaseLayoutItem.AllowHide, and BaseLayoutItem.AllowRestore.

 You can create a closed (hidden) panel.
 This can be accomplished in XAML by adding the panel to the DockLayoutManager.ClosedPanels collection.
-In code, you can close a panel via the DockControllerBase.Close method of the DockLayoutManager.DockController object.
-Closed panels can be accessed by an end-user via the Closed Panels bar, whose visibility is controlled by the DockLayoutManager.ClosedPanelsBarVisibility property.
+In code, you can use the DockControllerBase.Close method of the DockLayoutManager.DockController object to close a panel.
+An end user can use the Closed Panels bar to access the Closed panels.
+Use the DockLayoutManager.ClosedPanelsBarVisibility property to control the Closed Panels bar visibility.
 To restore a closed panel in code, use the DockController.Restore or DockController.Dock method.